-Immune checkpoint inhibitors target specific proteins on the surface of cancer cells called antigens.
+Immune checkpoint inhibitors target specific proteins called antigens on the surface of cancer cells.
 In turn, the inhibitory effects of tumor cells on immune cells are minimized.
-This allows the immune system to better control the cancer
+This allows the immune system to control the cancer better.

 Clinical trials are testing these innovative drugs to discover if they could play a role in the treatment of mesothelioma.

-None of these immunotherapy drugs have been approved to treat mesothelioma by the U.S. Food and Drug Administration (FDA), but several ongoing clinical trials could lead to approval.
+Of these immunotherapy drugs, Keytruda, Opdivo and Yervoy have been approved to treat pleural mesothelioma by the U.S. Food and Drug Administration (FDA).
+Additionally, several ongoing clinical trials could lead to further approval.

-Research on mesothelioma has shown that several immune checkpoint inhibitors are effective against the asbestos-related cancer, especially Keytruda and the combination of Opdivo and Yervoy.
+Mesothelioma research has shown that several immune checkpoint inhibitors are effective against asbestos-related cancer, especially Keytruda and the combination of Opdivo and Yervoy.

 Checkpoint inhibitors are antibodies that block antigens on the surface of cancer cells or block proteins on immune cells called T cells.
 Antigens work like a mask to hide cancer cells from the immune system.

 Drugs that inhibit checkpoint antigens effectively unmask cancer cells, allowing the immune system to recognize and attack the cancer.